-In 2004 I graduated from the University of Tampa with a degree in Sports Medicine & Athletic Training (sports physiotherapy) and hold a Masters in Human Performance and Injury Prevention from California University of Pennsylvania.
-During my undergraduate & post graduate degree I worked with numerous collegiate and professional sports teams.
-I was the assistant to Pat Etcheberry, one of the most famous strength coaches for professional tennis; together we prepared tennis legends like Justine Henin, Martina Hingis, James Blake, the Brian Brothers and Victoria Azarenka for Grand Slam tournaments.
-After moving to Arizona, I worked with Victoria Azeranka, Marshawn Lynch, Adrian Peterson, Kyle Brady, Kelly Walsh, Misty May, and Jamarcus Russel.
+In 2004 I graduated from the University of Tampa with a degree in Sports Medicine & Athletic Training (sports physiotherapy).
+I hold a Masters in Human Performance and Injury Prevention from the California University of Pennsylvania.
+During my undergraduate & postgraduate degree, I worked with numerous collegiate and professional sports teams.
+I was the assistant to Pat Etcheberry, one of the most famous strength coaches for professional tennis.
+Together we prepared tennis legends like Justine Henin, Martina Hingis, James Blake, the Brian Brothers and Victoria Azarenka for Grand Slam tournaments.
+After moving to Arizona, I worked with Victoria Azarenka, Marshawn Lynch, Adrian Peterson, Kyle Brady, Kelly Walsh, Misty May, and Jamarcus Russel.

 Ever thought about moving to Egypt?
 I did.
 And I did it.
-In 2008, I assisted its tennis federation to build one of the best junior players in the country.
-Five years later, after traveling around the world acting as the physio and strength coach for junior tennis player Karim Hossam, he had an impressive record of no major injuries and an international ranking of 11th in the world.
-My experience in Egypt led me to learning Arabic and participating in the Egyptian Revolution.
-In a defining moment that I was under a bridge with bullets and rocks flying over my head that I decided to leave and create my own reality.
+In 2008, I assisted its tennis federation in building one of the best junior players in the country.
+Five years later, after traveling around the world as the physio and strength coach for junior tennis player Karim Hossam, he had an impressive record of no significant injuries and an international ranking of 11th in the world.
+My experience in Egypt led me to learn Arabic and to participate in the Egyptian Revolution.
+In a defining moment that I was under a bridge with bullets and rocks flying over my head that I decided to leave and create my reality.